mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/modify-input-arguments.md

 }
 ```

-An example for a method interceptor implementing `InterceptorHandlerBase<string>`:
+An example for a method-level interceptor implementing `InterceptorHandlerBase<string>`:

 ```csharp
 protected override InterceptorState BeforeInvoke(